Skip to main content

 So how does Cloverleaf support increased engagement?

-One of the single best features of Cloverleaf is the emailed daily coaching tips.
-Why?
-It keeps development and engagement in the forefront by giving behavioral cues and raising the consciousness of the person receiving them.
+Daily Coaching Tips keep development and engagement at the forefront by giving behavioral cues and raising the consciousness of the person receiving them.

 Jim Clifton, Gallup® Chairman and CEO and the author of “It’s the Manager” shares in an interview: “Gallup® has discovered that a staggering 70% of the variation between great workplace engagement and lousy workplace engagement can be explained just by the quality of the manager or team leader.”